JacobWylie/twitter-bot/README.md

 # Berlin Javascript Twitter Bot

+Purpose?

-Purpose : Keep me hip with the JS in Berlin
+Keep me hip with JS developers in Berlin

-What's it do?
+What does it do?

 Every hour on the hour it looks for new tweets with hashtags: #nodejs, #reactjs, or #javascript from fellow developers in Berlin and retweets them to my account.